hensden/kickstart/content/project/Video-Summarizer/index.md

 +++
+title = "Video Summarizer"
-title = "Restaurant Revenue Prediction" date = 2018-11-21T03:05:04Z
+date = 2018-11-21T02:35:05Z
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["machine-learning","supervised learning","regression","data science"]
+tags = ["python","multimedia","image-processing","c++"]

 # Project summary to display on homepage.
-summary = " A Machine learning model to accurately predict the annual restaurant sales implemented using an ensemble method of Random Forests, Support Vector Regression and Ridge Regression.
-(Python)"
+summary = "Created a interactive video synopsis player of a large directory various media that allows browsing and viewing"

 # Slides (optional).
 #   Associate this page with Markdown slides.